gyongyver-droid/DataEngineering/Term1/Documentation.md

 # DE1 Term1 Project Documentation

 ### Project interpretation
 In the project I plan to analyze an IMDB relational dataset containing movies, genres, directors, actors and roles.
 The data source was available as an SQL file which serve as my operational data layer.
-Then I created an ETL pipeline to build my an anylytical layer.
+Then I created an ETL pipeline to build my an analytical layer.

 ### Analytics plan